Ronet05/Greendeck-intern-challenge/README.md

-# Greendeck-intern-challenge
+# Greendeck Data Sciecne Intern Challenge
 Project uses Flask and Python to build the backend.
 Postman was used for testing POST requests.
 App is hosted on Heroku.
-The url for the Heroku server is: "https://enigmatic-mountain-99944.herokuapp.com/" <br>
+The url for the Heroku server is: https://enigmatic-mountain-99944.herokuapp.com/ <br>
  <b>NOTE: </b> Since there is no front end to the application, the user will get a Method Not Allowed response.
 Kindly use Postman
  to check for responses to POST requests.
 <br><br>